 We are inevitably going to be divided into two groups — the people who can’t live without their gadgets, and those who believe that the saturation of gadgets in our everyday lives has simply made things more complicated.
-However, we can all agree that there is a place in our lives for the gadgets which can save us money and luckily, if you’ve ever thought “there should be something to help me do this better/faster/more easily/more cheaply…” then there probably is.
+However, we can all agree that there is a place in our lives for the gadgets which can save us money and luckily if you’ve ever thought “there should be something to help me do this better, faster, more easily, or more cheaply…” then there probably is.

 That’s because this is the 21st century, we’re living in the future and science fiction is now; whether you think gadgets are a necessity or a nuisance, there is no denying that there are gadgets out there which can actually save you money, not to mention time.
-Compiled here is a list of 21 gadgets which actually will save you money in the 21st century, so get out there and make the most of the future!
+Compiled here is a list of 21 gadgets that actually will save you money, so get out there and make the most of the future!

-	Programming your heating and cooling just a few degrees warmer in summer and a few degrees cooler in winter can also save you money.
-For example, in summer set your air conditioner at 24o C (75o F) instead of 180 C (64o F) because for every degree you raise the temperature, you can save up to 10% on your power bill.
+Also programming your heating and cooling just a few degrees warmer in summer and a few degrees cooler in winter can also save you money.
+For example, in summer set your air conditioner at 75oF instead of 72oF, because for every degree you raise the temperature, you can save up to 10% on your power bill.

 Space heaters are a great money saving gadget — the theory is sound too.
 Heating (or cooling) just the space you are in at the time is going to significantly reduce your power bill at the end of the month.
 But, before you race out and get a space heater, why not simply select the room you are in at the time on your ducted heating system, rather than heating every room.

 Filtered water may seem like a hassle to organize but when you add up the $2 or $3 for each bottle of water you buy over a week or month, you’ll soon realize you don’t need to be paying for that convenience; especially not when there are so many water filter gadgets out there to save you money.